Waterfalls are seriously cool. Have you stood near a waterfall and just watched it? It’s amazing.

 - Segmented Waterfall – as these waterfalls go down they create separate flows of water.
 That sounds like a cool waterfall to see.
 The Nigretta Falls in Victoria, Australia, have separate streams that join back up in the pool.

-Many waterfalls around the world are used to generate hydroelectric power, which is power that is created from water.
+- Many waterfalls around the world are used to generate hydroelectric power, which is the power that is created from water.

-Angel Falls are names after American Pilot Jimmy Angel who flew over them in 1935.
+- Angel Falls are named after American Pilot Jimmy Angel who flew over them in 1935.